-Combined Anatomic and Clinical Pathology Training Program
+Combined Anatomic and Clinical Pathology (AP/CP) Training Program

 This program provides a strong foundation in both clinical and anatomic pathology, to prepare residents for either an academic- or community-based practice.
 Such training includes two years of core anatomic and clinical pathology rotations, followed by a third year of advanced training with graduated responsibilities in both areas.
-Collaborative or intra-departmental research is encouraged, as is the identification of an area of interest/expertise..
+Collaborative or intra-departmental research is encouraged, as is the identification of an area of interest/expertise.
 The schedule consists of 4-week modules.
 Elective time can be used to further investigate an area of interest or for research.

 The program culminates in our innovative fourth year of training customized to the residents’ interests and future career goals.
 Residents plan their fourth year in conjunction with faculty mentors and educational leadership.
 The fourth year allows residents to spend multiple months in areas of interest, mastering skills and functioning at a higher level with graduated responsibility and scholarly activity.